 From 2010 to 2022, Seeking Alpha Strong Buy achieved a total return of $174,156 based on $10,000 in investment capital while S&P 500 achieved a total return of $40,721.

 When you compare the results generated by following Seeking Alpha’s Strong Buy recommendation with the results from Quiver Quantitative’s Trading Strategies, I am more convinced by the former.

 Furthermore, the method used to derive Strong Buy recommendations is very sound.

-Pricing-wise, Quiver Quantitative is $300 per year while Seeking Alpha Premium is priced at $199 per year.
+Pricing-wise, Quiver Quantitative is $300 per year while Seeking Alpha Premium is usually priced at $239 per year.